11 Killed, At Least 70 People Shot In Weekend Violence Across Chicago

 Ten of the weekend shootings involved victims under the age of 18.
 None of the 10 shootings were fatal.

-In the most recent shooting incident, two men died and three others were in Morgan Park.
-Police, a group was standing on the street at 113th and Carpenter just before midnight when someone started shooting.
+In the most recent shooting incident, two men died and three others were wounded in Morgan Park.
+Police said a group was standing on the street at 113th and Carpenter just before midnight when someone started shooting.

+A 26-year-old man was shot several times in the head and body, and was taken to Advocate Christ Medical Center, where he was pronounced dead.
+A 41-year-old man was shot in the back of the head, and was taken to Roseland Community Hospital, where he was pronounced dead.
+Another 26-year-old man was shot in the head and was taken to Christ in critical condition.
+A 37-year-old man was shot in the leg and was taken to Roseland in good condition.
+A 48-year-old man was shot in the lower left flank, and was taken to University of Chicago Medical Center in critical condition.

-As CBS 2’s Marissa Parra reported Sunday night, there was a shooting at the south bank of the Chicago River at Wabash Avenue.
+As CBS 2’s Marissa Parra reported Sunday night, there also was a fatal shooting downtown early Sunday at the south bank of the Chicago River at Wabash Avenue

 The victims were in a car in the 0-99 block of East Wacker Drive near Wabash Avenue around 2:30 a.m.
 Sunday. when they waved down officers for help, according to Chicago Police.